Updated on June 14, 2023

 After the Respondent has been served with the petition, he or she must file an answer acknowledging the receipt of a copy of the petition.
 When filing an answer, the Respondent can respond to or contest the arguments made in the petition.
 The Respondent has 20 days and the next following Monday to respond to divorce papers.

 If the spouses are working together, the Respondent can waive the service of process to get a quicker divorce.
-However, if the Respondent’s location is unknown and he or she cannot be found, the service of process can take longer.
-This can extend the timeline of a divorce.
+However, the service process can take longer if the Respondent’s location is unknown and he or she cannot be found.
+This issue can extend the timeline of a divorce.

 5. Resolving Divorce Issues (From 1 Month to a Few Years)

 The more disputed issues you have, the longer it will take to resolve them and finalize the divorce.
 If you are pursuing a contested divorce, you and your spouse will participate in discovery to exchange evidence and documents.
 Going to trial would extend the length of your divorce, but most divorce cases are resolved before trial.